nicknijenhuis/carnaval-radio-frontend/README.md

 - Using theme colors does not work
 - ~~Not all news articles are equal in height, they should be per row I think, at least the first 3~~
 - ~~The differentation in color between the player and the rest of the site is not good enough, perhaps we need more contrast there~~
+- Sponsoren do not auto play, which gives more attention to the first sponsors then the others, they should get equal attention.
+Loading randomly an other tab each time would also work.
 - The news from Limburg24 is not yet loaded
 - Social media integration needs to be included
     - Overview of latest intagram posts